Planning a Sweet Oregon Coast Road Trip

 Finally, the D River Beach (home to the world’s shortest river) is a beautiful spot with restaurants, shopping and of course, breathtaking views of the ocean.

-If you know what you’re looking for in a beach, it can be a wonderful place to spend a day--or week!
+If you know what you’re looking for in a beach, Lincoln City is a wonderful place to spend a day--or week!
 The Oregon coast area is very proud of its beaches and if it’s your jam, you won’t be disappointed.

 Breweries and Wineries

 McMenamins is one of the best-loved brewery/restaurant/hotel outfits in the northwest.
 They have many interesting, unique locations throughout western Oregon and even Washington, including one in Lincoln City.
 Frankly, McMenamins should be a part of any Oregon coast road trip.

 On the opposite end of town, you’ll find Rusty Truck Brewing.
 Don’t get too enamored with McMenamins and overlook Rusty Truck.
 Their tasting room is open every day and frequently hosts events.
 If you’ll be staying in Lincoln City for a few days, try out both!

 Another great little stop is the Black Squid Beer House!
 While you can't dine in there (they don't serve food) you can bring outside food and enjoy a number of locally-made craft beer, mead, cider, wine, and kombucha.
 Put them on your list Wednesday through Sunday, from 3 to 10--and don't miss Trivia Thursdays!